DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 ![Image](images/InD_cross_references_2.png)

-###Table of Contents
-Ebooks have two different kinds of tables of contents, the conventional one that is part of the text, just like any other chapter in your book, but with links to the remaining chapters and sections, and one that is accessed through the menus of the user's ebook reader regardless of which page they're looking at at the moment.
+### Table of Contents Ebooks have two different kinds of tables of contents, the conventional one that is part of the text, just like any other chapter in your book, but with links to the remaining chapters and sections, and one that is accessed through the menus of the user's ebook reader regardless of which page they're looking at at the moment.
 InDesign facilitates the creation of both types.

 InDesign generates tables of contents from styled paragraphs.
 For example, you might want to create a table of contents with all of paragraphs marked with the Heading 1 and Heading 2 styles, or as in this example, with just all of the ChapName elements.

-####Creating a Table of Contents Style
-1. Choose Layout > Table of Contents Styles and then click New in the dialog box that appears.
+#### Creating a Table of Contents Style 1.
+Choose Layout > Table of Contents Styles and then click New in the dialog box that appears.
 ![Image](images/InD_TOC_1_new.png)
 2. Give the table of contents a name, like 'Contents' and choose the paragraph style that should be applied to that header in the book.
 3. Choose the kind of paragraphs that should be used to populate the table of contents, like headings or chapter names.